gwillig/trivia_api/README.md

 ### Backend

-Create a python3 virtual environment.
+Create a python3 virtual environment in the folder trivia_api.
 Then install all dependencies by running
 ```bash
 pip install -r /backend/requirements.txt
 ```